studio-asd/go-example/docs/ledger-and-wallet.md

 |----
 ```

 In this case, should we make all transactions for `wallet` ordered for a reason like this?
+In our case, we don't think we need a strict ordering for all transactions in the `wallet` system.
+This is because most of the time, transactions that deduct user money is triggered by the end user and not fully automatic.
+Even though there is automatic recurring payment, it won't be at a random time thus race condition with chargeback will be a less likely condition.
+Thus we don't think it is worth it to introduce strict ordering in the `wallet` system.

 ### Scaling The Wallet

 In the [previous](#wallet-transaction--lock) section we learned on how `wallet` utilize `ledger` under the hood to ensure the monotonicity of the balance.
-While a single wallet lock contention is pretty much manageable because each user has their own wallet, how about the wallet that shared across all users.
-For example, `deposit` and `withdrawal`?
+While a single wallet lock contention is manageable because each user has their own wallet, how about the wallet that shared across all users.
+For example, `deposit` and `withdrawal` wallet are shared across all users and a transaction to that wallet will fully lock the wallet until the transaction is completed.
+To understand the problem better, lets take a look again in how the transaction for each use case is being executed:

+- Transfer from `user` to `user`
+- Payment from `user` to `merchant`
+- Deposit from `deposit` to `user`
+- Withdrawal from `user` to `withdrawal`